code-mage/pythonTest/README.md

 1. [ ] Multiple inputs from the same line
 2. [ ] Write XOR using only AND and OR (pretty useless for learning the language.
 Just want to see if you can.)
-3. [ ] Difficult - Convert an integer to binary. (or base anything really)
+3. [ ] Easy - Say I have 4 variables each with a single digit number a=1 b=2 c=3 d=4, I want to get an answer to 12*34.
+4. [ ] Try to implement 1 as a log division solution3.

 ## Day 3